Vaiterius/Vaiterius/README.md

 ### Hi, I’m [Gerard](https://github.com/Vaiterius) 👋

 Originally a self-taught programmer, now pursuing my bachelor's degree in Computer Science all while making fun and interesting projects in my free time.
 Seasoned in Python and adaptable to working with a range of other languages and frameworks.
-Updated almost daily, I put pretty much of my projects here.
+Updated almost daily, I put pretty much all of my projects here.

 - 📚 I'm a current senior at [California State University, Northridge](https://w2.csun.edu/)
 - 👀 I’m interested in full-stack development with a focus on the back-end, but I like exploring other topics on the side!